karan/Python-vs-Java-forks/README.md

 Data taken from [GitHub Archive](http://www.githubarchive.org/) dataset up on [Google BigQuery](https://developers.google.com/bigquery/).

+Initially I wanted to compare Python, Ruby and Java, but the data was not at all good (yes, I made mistakes but that's the good thing about learning, you are free to make mistakes).

 Query used to filter the data:

     SELECT repository_name, actor_attributes_location, repository_forks